helenzina/HDMovies-app/README.md

   - Validation for being a new user and having username and email that don't belong to another account.
   - Validation for password renewal.
 - Movies, series and favourite pages' amount of pagination buttons change based on the available content (considering search feature).
-- <u>TODO</u> forgot password feature using a temporary code sent to email or phone number.
+- Forgot password feature using a temporary link (valid for 30 minutes) sent to email.

  ## Usage